 How Is It Diagnosed?

-- Weakness in the muscles around your knee
+- Weakness in the muscles around your hip, knee, or ankle.

 How Can a Physical Therapist Help?